14 Awesome Spanish Presentations to Introduce Vocabulary to Beginners in Your Classroom

 I’d also suggest you change the title to Los cuartos de la casa or add the article to En casa (at home) so that it becomes En la casa.

-Another suggestion would be to either eliminate the last two slides of the presentation or at least erase the English translation.
+Another suggestion would be to either eliminate the last slide of the presentation or at least erase the English translation.
 I’d just keep the slide’s title ¿Cómo es tu casa?
 (What is your house like?) to encourage them to describe their own house (how many rooms, which floor they are on, etc.), but in the presentation, it’s unnecessary to have so much text.
 Just list any necessary vocabulary on the board.

-I hope you enjoy these resources and ideas for many (school) years to come!
 And if at some point you decide to spend some time creating your own presentations, please share them online so you can help other teachers the same way they’re helping you now!